rothomas/shortener/README.md

 ### Running the Application
 The easiest way to run this package is using the included Dockerfile.
 The app will run on port 3000 in development mode.
-The database is stock sqlite3, and the included test and development databases are pre-migrated but otherwise empty.
+The database is stock sqlite3, and the included test and development databases are migrated during container build, but otherwise empty.

 First, build the container.
 Access to the public Docker Hub and Alpine package repository are required, so a system with restricted Internet access might not